 If you do not wish to receive this service, please contact the surgery so we can update your records accordingly.

-We offer a variety of appointment types including telephone appointments, Skype appointments, email consultations and face to face appointments at the practice.
+We offer a variety of appointment types including telephone appointments, Skype/video appointments, email consultations and face to face appointments at the practice.

 Remember that you may not always need to see a GP as there are services you can self-refer to or other places where you can obtain expert professional advice (see “Who Do I See” section on our homepage).

 Patients can book an appointment by calling reception on 020 7487 5244.

 Patients can visit the surgery and book an appointment with the receptionist.

 Using online services makes it more convenient for people at our practice, as there’s no need to make a phone call or visit us.
 Computer, smartphone or tablet users can make or cancel an appointment at a time that suits them, even when the practice is closed.